 Members of Puget Sound and visiting British Columbia tribes held gatherings with feasts and familiar activities such as canoe races and smoking salmon at Ballast Island.
 Local businesses welcomed their trade.
 With their earnings from working in sawmills and canneries, and from picking hops in the White and Green river valleys, they were early customers of banks and stores.
 They also traded baskets and other items for sale in stores such as the Golden Rule Bazaar.
 They maintained their presence on Ballast Island until the 1890s, when it was covered over by pier and trestle expansions.

-Most places on Elliott Bay that were significant to the Indians who lived there would be burned or, like Sdzidzilalitch, covered over by regrades, buildings, railroads, and streets in the 1890s and early 1900s.
+Most places on Elliott Bay that were significant to the Native people who lived there would be burned or, like Dzidzilalich, covered over by regrades, buildings, railroads, and streets in the 1890s and early 1900s.
 Additionally, the Duwamish River was straightened and the tideflats filled in the early twentieth century.
 Nonetheless, these places remain important to the Duwamish, Suquamish, and Muckleshoot today, as they are to other area tribes such as the Snoqualmie and Tulalip who also have a history on the bay.
 Members of these tribes tell the stories related to various sites and return to many of the places regularly.
 The Duwamish Tribe has built a longhouse and cultural center adjacent to the former site of Yulíqwad (Basketry Hat).
-In 2014, tribal members continue to fish on Elliott Bay and in the Duwamish River and the tribes are actively involved in rehabilitating the environment and helping shape the future of Seattle's central waterfront, including the former location of Sdzidzilalitch, as it undergoes another transformation of purpose and meaning with the planned replacement of the Alaskan Way Viaduct.
+In 2014, tribal members continue to fish on Elliott Bay and in the Duwamish River and the tribes are actively involved in rehabilitating the environment and helping shape the future of Seattle's central waterfront, including the former location of Dzidzilalich, as it undergoes another transformation of purpose and meaning with the planned replacement of the Alaskan Way Viaduct.